Software bot

 A software bot is a type of software agent in the service of software project management and software engineering.
 A software bot has an identity and potentially personified aspects in order to serve their stakeholders.
 Software bots often compose software services and provide an alternative user interface, which is sometimes, but not necessarily conversational.

 Software bots are typically used to execute tasks, suggest actions, engage in dialogue, and promote social and cultural aspects of a software project.

 The term bot is derived from robot.
 However, robots act in the physical world and software bots act only in digital spaces.
 Some software bots are designed and behave as chatbots, but not all chatbots are software bots.
-Erlenhov et al. discuss the past and future of software bots and show that software bots have been adopted for many years.
+Discussions about the past and future of software bots show that software bots have been adopted for many years.

 Usage

 Software bots are used to support development activities, such as communication among software developers and automation of repetitive tasks.
 Software bots have been adopted by several communities related to software development, such as open-source communities on GitHub and Stack Overflow.

 GitHub bots have user accounts and can open, close, or comment on pull requests and issues.
 GitHub bots have been used to assign reviewers, ask contributors to sign the Contributor License Agreement, report continuous integration failures, review code and pull requests, welcome newcomers, run automated tests, merge pull requests, fix bugs and vulnerabilities, etc.